|

 your town (putting her in the lead 4 towns to your 1, since she's about to take

+the town second nearest her Sanctum this turn).
 But this turn you get another Clarity mana; you walk your Horde into her town,

 cast Settlement on her Horde, generate a recruit in your town and walk it into